by Dr. Lawrence Wilson and friends

 A METHOD OF FORCED RETRACING

-THE DEVELOPMENT PROGRAM VERSUS PSYCHODRAMA
+THE DEVELOPMENT PROGRAM AND PSYCHODRAMA

 Differences.
 An important difference between retracing that occurs with a development program and psychodrama is that the latter has to be set up ahead of time in a careful manner.
 Otherwise, things can go wrong and the session may not be effective.